Getting Started¶

 Next Steps¶

-This guide has provided you with the fundamental steps to install and use the gfw-api-python-client
+This guide has provided you with the fundamental steps to install and use the gfw-api-python-client for making basic API requests.

-, etc.), please refer to the detailed Usage Guides.
-These guides delve into specific use cases and demonstrate how to effectively leverage the gfw-api-python-client
+To further explore the capabilities of our APIs (4Wings, Vessels, Events, Insights, Datasets, References, etc.), please refer to the detailed Usage Guides.
+These guides delve into specific use cases and demonstrate how to effectively leverage the gfw-api-python-client for your data exploration needs.

 Happy coding and data exploring!